 Students enrolled in the RBA Degree Program at Marshall University have an opportunity to earn college equivalent credit for selected work and life experiences through the preparation and evaluation of a Portfolio.

 Once you have assembled your portfolio according to the guidelines provided by the RBA office, it has been evaluated by the RBA Director and you have paid the $300 submission fee it will be sent to the appropriate academic department for evaluation.
-After review your portfolio, the department will make a recommendation as to the amount and kind of credit to be awarded towards your degree.
+After review of your portfolio, the department will make a recommendation as to the amount and kind of credit to be awarded towards your degree.
 For each hour of credit awarded there will be an additional $10 fee, for credits to be posted on your Marshall transcripts.
 These credits will not transfer to other schools or programs.

 Before you begin to assemble a portfolio, please read the portfolio guide below carefully and consult with your RBA Advisor.

-Pick up a copy of the RBA Portfolio Development Guide in Laidley Hall 126 or download a copy here: Portfolio Development Guide
+Pick up a copy of the RBA Portfolio Development Guide in Smith Hall 223 or download a copy here: Portfolio Development Guide